maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-24.md

 ### Abstract

 This proposal calls for a set of changes to the [EIP-1559](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1559.md) burn system and constitutes a prerequisite for the implementation of Phase 0 - Frontier of Polygon 2.0, introduced in [PIP-18](https://github.com/maticnetwork/Polygon-Improvement-Proposals/blob/main/PIPs/PIP-18.md).
-This document proposes changing the recipient of the EIP-1559 burn on the Polygon PoS network from 0x70bca57f4579f58670ab2d18ef16e02c17553c38 to <insert new address> in order to prepare for updates to the Plasma bridges as part of upgrades proposed in [PIP-19](https://github.com/maticnetwork/Polygon-Improvement-Proposals/blob/main/PIPs/PIP-19.md).
+This document proposes changing the recipient of the EIP-1559 burn on the Polygon PoS network from 0x70bca57f4579f58670ab2d18ef16e02c17553c38 to (contract to be deployed) in order to prepare for updates to the Plasma bridges as part of upgrades proposed in [PIP-19](https://github.com/maticnetwork/Polygon-Improvement-Proposals/blob/main/PIPs/PIP-19.md).

 ### Definitions